criblio/appscope/website/src/pages/docs/updating.md

 scope version
 ```

+<span id="summary-of-changes"> </span>

-### Summary of Changes in AppScope 1.0
+### Summary of Changes in AppScope 1.0.0

-The changes described here partly overlap with the changes you'll observe when you read through the new `scope.yml` config file.
-It's still worth the time to do that, though.
+This overview of changes should help you prepare to update AppScope.

-#### Changes to routing
+#### Changes to Routing

+New routing capabilities in AppScope 1.0.0 required the following changes:

-- The cribl backend is now enabled by default.
-- The cribl transport type is now `edge` by default instead of `tcp`.
+- The `cribl` backend is now enabled by default, and its transport type now defaults to `edge` instead of `tcp`.
-- A new environment variable `SCOPE_CRIBL_ENABLE` determines whether or not to send data to cribl.
+- A new environment variable, `SCOPE_CRIBL_ENABLE`, determines whether or not to send data to the `cribl` backend.
+- When `SCOPE_CRIBL_ENABLE` is set to `false`, the default destination for the `ldscope` binary is `tcp`, as before.
-- `SCOPE_CRIBL` or `SCOPE_CRIBL_CLOUD` now only define the cribl transport and destination.
+- `SCOPE_CRIBL` or `SCOPE_CRIBL_CLOUD` now only define the `cribl` transport and destination.
-- When the `edge` transport is used, ldscope/scope will search for a unix domain socket in the following locations:
+- When the `edge` transport is used, `ldscope` and `scope` will search for a unix domain socket.
+The search tries the following locations, in order, only searching until a socket is found:
   - `/var/run/appscope/appscope.sock`
-  - `$CRIBL_HOME/state/appscope.sock` (if above not found)
+  - `$CRIBL_HOME/state/appscope.sock`
-  - `/opt/cribl/state/appscope.sock` (if above not found)
+  - `/opt/cribl/state/appscope.sock`

-Good to know:
-- If you set `SCOPE_CRIBL_ENABLE=false`, the default destination for the ldscope binary will be `tcp`, as before.
+- In the CLI, the `--metricdest`, `e` or `--eventdest`, and `c` or `--cribldest` options enable you target `edge`, `unix`, or `tcp`.
-- When using the scope binary, the default destination remains the filesystem (scope session directory).
+  - As before, the default destination for the CLI is the `scope` session directory in the local filesystem.

-- If you want to target `edge`, `unix`, or `tcp` from the scope binary, you can set the metric `dest/event` `dest/crib` dest protocol accordingly.
+Learn more about routing [here](/docs/data-routing).

-#### Changes to schema
+#### Changes to Events and Metrics

-AppScope now conforms to an event and metric schema (found in `/docs/schemas/`).
-Changes to metrics and events produced include:
+AppScope events and metrics are now rigorously defined in schemas found in `/docs/schemas/`.
+Metrics and events follow more consistent patterns overall.
+Changes that resolve inconsistencies include:

+- All metric types and units are consistent.
+- All durations are in milliseconds unless explicitly defined otherwise.
+- Non-aggregated metrics no longer appear alongside aggregated metrics.
+- All summarized metrics now have `class: summary`.
+- Event dimension names are consistent, e.g., `file_name` is now `file`.
+- `id` and `_channel` fields have been added, where previously missing.

-- `net_peer_port` and `net_host_port` are now of type `integer`, for example:
+- The data fields `net_peer_port` and `net_host_port` are now of type `integer`, for example:

 ```
 {"type":"evt","id":"vm-curl-curl wttr.in","_channel":"118389477035177","body":{"sourcetype":"http","_time":1643997015.8988931,"source":"http.req","host":"vm","proc":"curl","cmd":"curl wttr.in","pid":112157,"data":{"http_method":"GET","http_target":"/","http_flavor":"1.1","http_scheme":"http","http_host":"wttr.in","http_user_agent":"curl/7.74.0","net_transport":"IP.TCP","net_peer_ip":"5.9.243.187","net_peer_port":80,"net_host_ip":"10.0.2.15","net_host_port":44214}}}
 ```

-- `http_status_code` used to be a string for http2.
-It is now an integer for http1 and http2.
+- The data field `http_status_code` used to be a string for HTTP/2 traffic.
+It is now an integer for both HTTP/1 and HTTP/2 traffic.
 For example:

 ```
 `{"type":"evt","id":"vm-curl- --http2 -I https://nghttp2.org/","_channel":"118695329693352","body":{"sourcetype":"http","_time":1643997322.1907151,"source":"http.resp","host":"vm","proc":"curl","cmd":"curl --http2 -I https://nghttp2.org/","pid":112210,"data":{"http_flavor":"2.0","http_stream":1,"http_status_code":200,"http_status_text":"OK","http_response_content_length":6616,"net_transport":"IP.TCP","net_peer_ip":"139.162.123.134","net_host_ip":"10.0.2.15","net_peer_port":443,"net_host_port":35352,"http_client_duration":186,"http_host":"nghttp2.org","http_method":"HEAD","http_target":"/","http_user_agent":"curl/7.74.0”}}}`
 ```

-- “id” and “_channel” fields have been added, where previously missing, for consistency.
-- All metric types and units are consistent.
-- All durations are in milliseconds unless explicitly defined otherwise.
-- Event dimension names are consistent, i.e. “file_name” became “file”.
-- Summarized metrics now all have “class: summary”, whereas before this was inconsistent.
-- Non-aggregated metrics no longer appear alongside aggregated metrics.
-- Event names have been changed as follows:
+Review the tables below to determine whether event or metric name changes affect your use of AppScope.

+##### Event Names that Changed in AppScope 1.0.0

 Old | New
 -- | --